Creating Songbird Habitat

 Quick tips

-Preventing disease at your feeders starts with the type of food you provide.
 Avoid using seed mixes because they can encourage overcrowding and food waste.
-Mixes are good at attracting birds that enjoy both large and smaller seeds, but unless both types of birds visit your feeder on a regular basis, leftover seeds grow mold and are pushed to the ground attracting rodents, coyotes, bears, skunks, racoons, and other wildlife.
+Mixes are good at attracting birds that enjoy both large and smaller seeds, but unless both types of birds visit your feeder on a regular basis, leftover seeds grow mold and are pushed to the ground.
+Spilled feed can attract other wildlife like rodents, coyotes, bears, skunks, and racoons, and should be cleaned up every couple of days.

 Suet and seeds